chiefcorlyns/etables/README.markdown

 This is a notification system that is, a web application to send notes over IOT (mqtt broker).
 It is based on the PUBLISH-SUBSCRIBE Architural style.

-The core of the project was developed by ildus
+Much inspiration was drawn from the work of ildus

 TO RUN THE PROGRAM RUN THE FOLLOWING COMMANDS IN THE TERMINAL: